-The employees responsible for operation of the self storage properties are generally employees of the PROs who charge the Company for the costs associated with the respective employees.
-For the three months ended March 31, 2018 and 2017, the Company incurred \$7.3 million and \$5.8 million, respectively, for payroll and related costs reimbursable to these PROs.
+For the self storage properties that are managed by the PROs, the employees responsible for operations are employees of the PROs who charge the Company for the costs associated with the respective employees.
+For the three months ended March 31, 2019 and 2018, the Company incurred \$7.8 million and \$7.3 million, respectively, for payroll and related costs reimbursable to these PROs.
 Such costs are included in property operating expenses in the accompanying condensed consolidated statements of operations.